CASA Deep Dive: Legislative Priorities – Human Trafficking Prevention

 - Amend prostitution and related statutes to provide increased penalties for buyers and mandatory community supervision provisions for sellers.

-Texas CASA has also been working closely with other stakeholder groups to support additional legislation related to human trafficking, including:
+Texas CASA also worked closely with other stakeholder groups to support additional legislation related to human trafficking this session.
+Two of the bills we supported passed:

 - HB 3800 by Rep. Senfronia Thompson relating to required reporting of human trafficking cases by peace officers and prosecutors.